GIS at UCD and on the Web: GeoDirectory

 GeoBuilding Intel provides details on residential and commercial buildings, including the year or range of build year, the building's height, BER rating, the number of floors, its area in square metres, the sale price (if it has been sold within the last 3 years).
 This information has been sourced from An Post, OSi, Property Service Regulatory Authority (PRSA) and Sustainable Energy Ireland (SEI).

-This dataset is updated annually - the most recent dataset is from June 2022.
+This dataset is updated periodically - the most recent dataset is:

 The product is described here on GeoDirectory's website: www.geodirectory.ie/products-services/geobuilding-intel